Tuesday, December 25, 2012

 • It’s the plague – and the best way to deal with a plague is to wipe out as many rats as possible.

 So it’s no surprise that he starts a war against anyone and everyone.
-And bloody war this will be, by the time he’s finished body count will rise into two digits number.
-In the process he’ll of course avoid police (“Fuck them!”) and get unlikely ally in colleague professor whose personal loss made his attitude towards drugs even less tolerable (!!!?) than his.
-Plus of course he’ll fuck a girl or two because – to use his words again – “I was just a human”.
+And bloody war this will be, by the time he’s finished, the body count will rise into two-digit numbers.
+In the process, he’ll avoid police (“Fuck them!”) and get an unlikely ally in a colleague professor whose personal loss made his attitude towards drugs even less tolerable (!!!?) than his.
+Plus, of course, he’ll fuck a girl or two because – to use his words again – “I was just a human”.

 This stuff leaves you speechless; it’s too brutal even for Spillane.
-It’s probably the best possible cheap pulp fiction on the market and once I got over initial shock I had actually started to enjoy this insanity.
-I mean plot is tight and writing is good, but there’s just nothing holding it back in its political incorrectness.
-Okay, we were used to Hammers contempt of law, his macho misogynistic persona, mocking of homosexuals, vegetarians, pacifists, communists, hippies etc, but here everything goes into the tenth degree.
-Novel is too (or should I say still) extreme even in this day and age and I doubt very much that any of contemporary writers would go that far in creating such an conservative asshole main protagonist.
-I wonder whether Spillane (or his publisher) was aware of all that in 60s when he wrote it and had maybe abandoned it for these reasons.
+It’s probably the best possible cheap pulp fiction on the market, and once I got over the initial shock, I had actually started to enjoy this insanity.
+I mean, the plot is tight and the writing is good, but there’s just nothing holding it back in its political incorrectness.
+Okay, we were used to Hammers contempt of law, his macho misogynistic persona, mocking of homosexuals, vegetarians, pacifists, communists, hippies, etc, but here everything goes into the tenth degree.
+Novel is too (or should I say still) extreme even in this day and age, and I doubt very much that any of the contemporary writers would go that far in creating such a conservative asshole main protagonist.
+I wonder whether Spillane (or his publisher) was aware of all that in the 60s when he wrote it, and had maybe abandoned it for these reasons.

 Unique stuff.
 Was and still is.